 There are policies in place surrounding the use of door alarms within the home.
 The policy is reviewed annually.
-These door alarms are in place to ensure the safety of housemates within the home - and not as a behavior management tool.
-The door alarm is triggered in the homes adults office to alert homes adults to housemates entering / exiting a room - this does not disrupt the rest of the home.
+These door alarms are in place to ensure the safety of housemates within the home - and not as a behaviour management tool.
+The door alarm is triggered in the home's adults sleep in room to alert the home's adults to housemates entering / exiting a room - this does not disrupt the rest of the home.
 Aesthetically the alarms are as subtle as possible to maintain our homely environments.

-- Such devices may only be used if set out in relevant Housemate's Placement Plans. - Every effort is made to ensure the housemate's privacy, dignity and rights whilst the system is in use. - Their use is assessed on an individual basis, agreed to in the care plan by a social worker and via consent sought prior to admission or the placement planning meeting. - The child is made fully aware of their use via the housemates handbook, and placement planning meeting, and the reasons why the decision is made.
+- Such devices may only be used if set out in relevant Young Person's Placement Plans. - Every effort is made to ensure the young person's privacy, dignity and rights whilst the system is in use. - Their use is assessed on an individual basis, agreed to in the care plan by a social worker and via consent sought prior to admission or the placement planning meeting. - The child is made fully aware of their use via the young person's handbook, and placement planning meeting, and the reasons why the decision is made.
 If there is an opportunity to do this prior (such as through transition visits) they can be notified then also. - The use of the door alarms is reviewed regularly as to their appropriateness of use.

-Door alarms are not set until the housemate has settled to bed for the night.
-Door alarms are to only be set in line with the risk assessment in place, and all homes adults are to be aware of the risk assessments for each housemate and the home.
-Each housemate will have an individual risk assessment regarding the use of door alarms - as not all housemates will require them at all times.
+Door alarms are not set until the child/housemate has settled to bed for the night.
+Door alarms are to only be set in line with the risk assessment in place, and all homes adults are to be aware of the risk assessments for each child/housemate and the home.
+Each child/housemate will have an individual risk assessment regarding the use of door alarms - as not all housemates will require them at all times.

 All homes adults are shown during induction how to operate the door alarms.
-If the door alarm is activated, then the home's adults member who is alerted should respond and take appropriate action.
+If the door alarm is activated, then the home's adult who is alerted should respond and take appropriate action.

-Generally when the alarms go off we get to know the pattern of our housemates' routines, so if alarm sound is uncommon for them, or they have not returned to their room for longer than expected homes adults can check to see if the housemate is ok.
-If needed, the home's adult member can ask for assistance from the other sleep in home adults.
-Once the housemate has returned to settle, adults can reset the door alarms when they return to their sleep in room.
+Generally when the alarms go off we get to know the pattern of our young people's routines, so if the alarm sound is uncommon for them, or they have not returned to their room for longer than expected, homes adults can check to see if the housemate is ok.
+If needed, the home's adults can ask for assistance from the other sleep in home adults.
+Once the housemate has returned to settle, homes adults can reset the door alarms when they return to their sleep in room.